Who is at Risk?

 - A family history of gum disease

-Good oral hygiene reduces your risk of gum disease, but even with good oral hygiene it is possible to get gum disease.
+Good oral hygiene reduces your risk, but even with good oral hygiene it is possible to get gum disease.

 Treating Gum Disease